-- The completion unit retires an instruction from the 16-entry completion queue (CQ) when all instructions ahead of it have been completed, the instruction has finished execution, and no exceptions are pending. - Guarantees sequential programming model (precise exception model) - Monitors all dispatched instructions and retires them in order - Tracks unresolved branches and flushes instructions after a mispredicted branch - Retires as many as three instructions per clock cycle - Separate on-chip L1 instruction and data caches (Harvard architecture) - 32-Kbyte, eight-way set-associative instruction and data caches - Pseudo least-recently-used (PLRU) replacement algorithm - 32-byte (eight-word) L1 cache block - Physically indexed/physical tags - Cache write-back or write-through operation programmable on a per-page or per-block basis - Instruction cache can provide four instructions per clock cycle; data cache can provide four words per clock cycle - Caches can be disabled in software. - Caches can be locked in software. - MESI data cache coherency maintained in hardware - Separate copy of data cache tags for efficient snooping - Parity support on cache and tags - No snooping of instruction cache except for icbi instruction - Data cache supports AltiVec LRU and transient instructions - Critical double- and/or quad-word forwarding is performed as needed.
+- Space must be available in the CQ for an instruction to dispatch (this includes instructions that are assigned a space in the CQ but not in an issue queue) - Rename buffers - 16 GPR rename buffers - 16 FPR rename buffers - 16 VR rename buffers - Dispatch unit - Decode/dispatch stage fully decodes each instruction - Completion unit - The completion unit retires an instruction from the 16-entry completion queue (CQ) when all instructions ahead of it have been completed, the instruction has finished execution, and no exceptions are pending. - Guarantees sequential programming model (precise exception model) - Monitors all dispatched instructions and retires them in order - Tracks unresolved branches and flushes instructions after a mispredicted branch - Retires as many as three instructions per clock cycle - Separate on-chip L1 instruction and data caches (Harvard architecture) - 32-Kbyte, eight-way set associative instruction and data caches - Pseudo least recently used (PLRU) replacement algorithm - 32-byte (eight-word) L1 cache block - Physically indexed/physical tags - Cache write-back or write-through operation programmable on a per-page or per-block basis - Instruction cache can provide four instructions per clock cycle; data cache can provide four words per clock cycle - Caches can be disabled in software. - Caches can be locked in software. - MESI data cache coherency maintained in hardware - Separate copy of data cache tags for efficient snooping - L1 cache supports parity generation and checking - No snooping of instruction cache except for icbi instruction - Data cache supports AltiVec LRU and transient instructions - Critical double- and/or quad-word forwarding is performed as needed.
 Critical quad-word forwarding is used for AltiVec loads and instruction fetches.
-Other accesses use critical double-word forwarding. - Level 2 (L2) cache interface - On-chip, 512-Kbyte, eight-way set-associative unified instruction and data cache - Fully pipelined to provide 32 bytes per clock cycle to the L1 caches - A total nine-cycle load latency for an L1 data cache miss that hits in L2 - PLRU replacement algorithm - Cache write-back or write-through operation programmable on a per-page or per-block basis - 64-byte, two-sectored line size - Parity support on cache - Level 3 (L3) cache interface (not implemented on MPC7447) - Provides critical double-word forwarding to the requesting unit - Internal L3 cache controller and tags - External data SRAMs - Support for 1-, 2-, and 4-Mbyte (MB) total SRAM space - Support for 1- or 2-MB of cache space - Cache write-back or write-through operation programmable on a per-page or per-block basis
+Other accesses use critical double-word forwarding. - Level 2 (L2) cache interface - On-chip, 512-Kbyte, eight-way set associative unified instruction and data cache - Fully pipelined to provide 32 bytes per clock cycle to the L1 caches - A total nine-cycle load latency for an L1 data cache miss that hits in L2